-You will find rentals on the way out, plenty of them.
+You will find rentals on the way out of the Airport, plenty of them.

-Or if you get there by boat, you can arrange it in advance, and they will bring the car to the harbor when you arrive.
+Or if you get there by boat, you can arrange it in advance, (search for st barthelemy or St Bartelemy) and they will bring the car to the harbor when you arrive.

 They are very flexible.

 Only be aware that there is a large excess on the insurance, of around 700 Euros or more.